 There is an airport 33 km north west of the city (known as Ronchi) which serves the whole Friuli Venezia Giulia region and has flights connecting with Munich, Rome and London Stansted.
 There is an APT coach service which connects the airport with the centre of Trieste.

 There is a good coach service between Trieste and Ljubljana in Slovenia which takes about 2.5 hours.
 Timetables are different for weekdays and weekends - read more.
-There is currently not a rail link between Trieste and Ljubljana.
+There is once again a train service between Trieste and Ljubljana.